Kusdhill/GA4GHandMe/README.md

 Once you have that you can make a virtual environment

 ```
-virtualenv virtual_env_name
+virtualenv env_name
 ```

 And then start the virtual environment
 ```
-source virtual_env_name/bin/activate
+source env_name/bin/activate
 ```

 With the virual environment running, go ahead and install the requirements.txt.

-You should also make sure you have the GA4GH client <a href="http://ga4gh-reference-implementation.readthedocs.io/en/latest/demo.html">setup</a>.
+You should also make sure you have the GA4GH server <a href="http://ga4gh-reference-implementation.readthedocs.io/en/latest/demo.html">setup</a>.

 ```